 However, a second look at those companies’ reviews was usually enough to persuade me not to: everyone is happy, until they have to make a claim.
 Then the trouble starts.

-The problem with getting travel insurance on the Silk Road: insurance companies tend to cover everything, except the things you might actually want cover for.
+On top of that, there is a problem with getting travel insurance for the countries we write about: insurance companies tend to cover everything, except the things you might actually want cover for.